 On the way, we take a break, which is very wise, because thanks to this we fall into the city during rush hour and get stuck in traffic jams on the bridge.
 We stop at:

 Mount Diablo lies in Mount Diablo State Park and we know of the Tour of California.
 We can not afford to run our folders on them.
 In the end, it is over 17km of driveway with an average close to 6%.
 This is one of the big three so-called Bay Area next to a slightly lower Mt.
 Tamaplais (on which I was last year) and slightly higher Mt.
 Hamilton, which is still waiting for us.

-It would be a serious faux pas if such a known driveway was not something in the NAJ in this country.
+It would be a serious faux pas, if such a well-known driveway was not the BEST thing in this country.
 Well, ladies and gentlemen, it is said that Mt Diablo in terms of the area that can be seen from the summit gives way only ...
 Mt.
 Kilimanjaro.
-Yes, Kilimanjaro.
-The driveway itself is quite heavy and very nice, but it is not easy to hit the day with good visibility enough to see the grounds behind both Golden Gate and ...
+Yes, this is Kilimanjaro.
+The driveway itself is quite heavy and very nice in terms of view - but it is not easy to hit the day with good visibility enough to see the areas behind both the Golden Gate and ...
 Half Dome in Yosemite.
-On the way, we can see big cones like Panda's head and large chestnuts like ...
-I will not say what.
+Along the way, we see cones as big as Panda's head and chestnuts as big as ...
+I won't say what.

 The traffic is small - on Thursday in the south there are definitely more cyclists here than cars.
 Every now and then we pass warning signs about cyclists, requests to "share the road" and information that cyclists can move the full width of the road.

 Mount Diablo - like nothing, but if you think about it

 just 1% and 4km less than Stelvio from Bormio